Eleven-Trading/TradeNote/README.md

 ### Caprover
 If you are using [Caprover](https://github.com/caprover/caprover "Caprover"), you can deploy directly thanks to the existing captain-definition file.
 1. Install Parse from One-Click Apps
+2. Create an app in Caprover and in "App Configs" add the following variables:
+   - PARSE_INIT : your parse app id
+   - PARSE_URL : your parse server url
-2. Deploy TradeNote using the captain-definition file
+3. Deploy TradeNote using the captain-definition file

 # Contribute